RedPitaya/RedPitaya/fpga/README.md

 ln -s $HOME/altera/16.0/modelsim_ase/linux $HOME/altera/16.0/modelsim_ase/linux_rh60
 ```

-To run simmulation, Vivado tools have to be installed, but there is no need to source `settings.sh` for not the path to the ModelSim simulator is hardcoded into the simulation `Makefile`.
+To run simulation, Vivado tools have to be installed.
+There is no need to source `settings.sh`, For now the path to the ModelSim simulator is hard coded into the simulation `Makefile`.
 ```bash
 cd fpga/sim
 ```